Having difficulty sleeping with your SI joint pain? Tossing about so you just can’t get comfortable? Check out this list of helpful tips.

 SI pain, like many musculoskeletal issues, can be aggravated by improper spinal alignment.
 Basically, if your spine is not in a natural normal position, one or more places along it may be suffering from excess pressure building up upon it.

-Sleep is intended to rest the body and aleve the pain, discomfort, and general weariness that is accrued throughout the day.
+Sleep is intended to rest the body and ease the pain, discomfort, and general weariness that is accrued throughout the day.
 If something – like improper posture – impacts that rest, pain and other problems may result.
 This can be combated with some of the techniques listed above.
 For example, if you sleep on your side, the positioning of your legs may twist your lower spine and aggravate SI pain or other problems.
 As suggested above, you may be able to offset this by placing a pillow between your legs as you sleep.